geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And reach'd the fiery gulf: a numerous band

-Of sprites around in hostile phalanx stand ;
+Of sprites around in hostile phalanx stand;

 In vain he states what wondrous causes bring 470